aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 ### **Using Predefined Symbology Sets**
 Class [*DecodeType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/DecodeType) provides the following symbology setsfor barcode reading:
--	*ALL_SUPPORTED_TYPES* - all available symbologies
+-	*ALL_SUPPORTED_TYPES* - all available barcode types
--	*TYPES_1D* - all supported 1D symbologies
+-	*TYPES_1D* - all supported 1D types
--	*TYPES_2D* - all supported 2D symbologies
+-	*TYPES_2D* - all supported 2D types
--	*POSTAL_TYPES* - all available postal symbologies
+-	*POSTAL_TYPES* - all available postal types
--	*MOST_COMMON_TYPES* - a set of most widespread symbologies defined according to Aspose recommendations
+-	*MOST_COMMON_TYPES* - a set of most widespread barcode types defined according to Aspose recommendations

-The required symbology set can be specified in the *BarCodeReader* constructor or passed to the *setBarCodeReadType* method.
+The required set can be specified in the *BarCodeReader* constructor or passed to the *setBarCodeReadType* method.

 <!--The following code snippet shows how to work with the *TYPES_2D* set.